 A player may not start a lead with a hearts card until "Hearts are Broken," this means a Hearts Card being played in the game.
 Hearts are broken when a player cannot follow suit and throws a hearts card instead. (a common rule with many Hearts Card Game players is that hearts may not be broken the first round or trick.)

 Each Heart card scores one point for the player who wins the trick, taking the Queen of Spades costs 13 penalty points.
-There are 26 possible points in each round of the Game of Hearts.
-The card game ends when a player reaches 100 points or after a predetermined period of time.
-In the Hearts Card Game the winning player is the player who accumulated the fewest points during the card game.
+There are 26 possible points in each round of the Hearts card game.
+The game ends when a player reaches 100 points or after a predetermined period of time.
+In the Hearts Card Game the winning player is the player who accumulated the fewest points during the game.

 Shooting the Moon in the Hearts Card Game: